Back to Chapters

 Article 85: Independent Commissions

-i Drafted from public input and research by civic organizations.
+Drafted from public input and research by civic organizations.

 In addition to the Commissions specified in21st Amendment(1978 Constitution), the following new Independent Commissions are hereby established: